 See how things are doing now:

-- And another view of the harbor and the sea.
-We admit that we miss him the most.
+• Additionally, check out this view of the harbor and sea – we must confess, it’s the one we miss the most.

 Visit excursions and walk around the city: